Best Online Degrees in: Spanish

 Editor's Picks: Online Schools for Spanish

 Arizona State University Online wins the award for best value for an online bachelor's degree program in Spanish.
 The school ranked highest among online universities and colleges offering online Spanish programs according to PayScale.com's education value rankings.
 The school had an annual return of investment of 8.2% for bachelor's degree recipients, while the number rose to 10.1% for students who had received financial aid throughout their education.
-The website also reported that 69% of all ASU students received financial aid in 2011.
+The website also reported that 69% of all ASU students received financial aid.

 Mercy College wins our award for flexibility because the institution allows online students to receive the same high-quality education as students participating in a traditional bachelor's degree in Spanish at one of its traditional campuses.
 College ratings website CollegeProwler.com shows that students gave the college a score of 9.09 out of a possible 10 points for the most manageable workloads.
 Mercy online programs allow students to adjust their workload to suit their schedule best, and complete the program at their own pace.